dseguy/php-error-messages/messages/access-type-for-interface-method-%s::%s()-must-be-public.rst

 Literal Examples
 ****************
-+ Access type for interface method x::foo() must be public
++ Access type for interface method I::foo() must be public

 Solutions
 _________

-+ Set the visibility to public in the class.
++ Set the visibility to public in the interface.
-+ Remove the method in the interface.
++ Remove the visibility in the interface.
-+ Remove the implements keyword in the class.

 Related Error Messages
 ______________________